tweksteen/burst/doc/http.rst

 .. note:: In order to provide an easy user interaction and generic functionalities, some assumptions are made on the request and response.
-In mose of the case, Abrupt tried to minimise these assumptions.
+In most of the case, Abrupt tried to minimise these assumptions.
 To help you to understand how the framework behave, most of these assumptions are described here after.
 The complete list can be found in the source code
   using: ``grep -PRn "^[\s#]*ASSUMPTION.*(\s*#.*)*" . | sed -e 's/\s*#\sASSUMPTION:\s*/\n/' -e 's/\s*#\s*//'``